Teaching Approach and FAQ

 Playing duets develops ensemble skills, aural skills, and artistry- and it's fun!

-• Artistic expression and the development of a healthy technique are emphasized for all students, beginner through advanced.
+• Artistic expression and the development of a healthy technique are emphasized for all students at all levels.

 • When errors occur in a student's playing, the student is taught specific techniques for correcting the errors.